Funnel Control Under Hard and Soft Output Constraints (extended version): Main Results

 \subsection{Stability Analysis}

 The following theorem summarizes the main result of this paper, where it is proven that the proposed feedback control law \eqref{acce_level_control} is capable of maintaining $x_i(t), i = \{1,\ldots, n\}$ within the online planned CCFs in Section \ref{sec:funnel_plan}, thus solving the robust hard and soft output constrained funnel control problem for uncertain EL systems. \begin{theorem} Consider the Euler-Lagrange system \eqref{eq:sys_dynamics} with hard and soft output constraints \eqref{hard_const} and \eqref{soft_const} under Assumptions \ref{assump:unknown}, \ref{assum_soft_hard_bounds} and \ref{assum: ini_compat}.
-Given $\rl_i(t), \ru_i(t), i = \{1,\ldots, n\}$ obtained from the constraint consistent online funnel planning scheme in \eqref{non_smooth_funn_modif} and \eqref{eq:modif_signals_dyn}, the feedback control law \eqref{acce_level_control} guarantees satisfaction of $\rl_i(t)< x_i(t) < \ru_i(t), \forall t\geq 0, i = \{1,\ldots, n\}$, as well as boundedness of all closed-loop signals. \end{theorem} \begin{proof} The proof comprises of three phases.
+Given $\rl_i(t), \ru_i(t), i = \{1,\ldots, n\}$ obtained from the constraint consistent online funnel planning scheme in \eqref{non_smooth_funn_modif} and \eqref{eq:modif_signals_dyn}, the feedback control law \eqref{acce_level_control} guarantees satisfaction of $\rl_i(t)< x_i(t) < \ru_i(t), \forall t\geq 0, i = \{1,\ldots, n\}$, as well as boundedness of all closed-loop signals.\footnote{The results of this theorem remain valid if Assumption~\ref{assum: ini_compat} is replaced by Assumption~\ref{assum: relaxed}.
+Moreover, in this case the proof remains unchanged.
+Refer to the Appendix for further details.} \end{theorem} \begin{proof} The proof comprises three phases.
 First, we show that $\xh_i(t,x_i)$, and $\evih(t,e_{v_i}), i = \{1,\ldots, n\}$ remain within $(-1, 1)$ for a specific time interval $[0, \taum)$ (i.e., the existence and uniqueness of maximal solutions).
-Next, we prove that the proposed control scheme guarantees, for all $[0, \taum)$: (i) the boundedness of all closed loop signals as well as (ii) that $\xh_i(t,x_i)$, and $\evih(t,e_{v_i})$ remain strictly in a compact subset of $(-1, 1)$, which leads to $\taum=\infty$ (i.e., forward completeness), thus finalizing the proof.
+Next, we prove that the proposed control scheme guarantees, for all $t \in [0, \taum)$: (i) the boundedness of all closed loop signals as well as (ii) that $\xh_i(t,x_i)$, and $\evih(t,e_{v_i})$ remain strictly in a compact subset of $(-1, 1)$, which leads to $\taum=\infty$ (i.e., forward completeness), thus finalizing the proof.

 Differentiating $\xh_i$ \eqref{eq:normal_x_hat} and $\evih$ \eqref{eq:normal_e_v} yields:

 Define $\rho_m \coloneqq \diag(\ru_i - \rl_i) \in \R^{n\times n}, \rho_a \coloneqq \col(\ru_i + \rl_i) \in \R^{n}, \gamma^v \coloneqq \diag(\gamma^v_i) \in \R^{n\times n}$, then the above equations can be written in stacked form as: